I'm a Celebrity...Get Me Out of Here! (British TV series): Dingo Dollar challenges

 Another way that contestants can earn treats is to do what is known as the "Dingo Dollar Challenge".
 This involves two or more celebrities going into the jungle to perform a task that releases an item to open a container with an amount of dingo dollars.
 Once that has been completed and the dollars have been retrieved, it is taken to a small woodshack shop, with shopkeeper Kiosk Keith, and in Series 18 onwards, Kiosk Kev.

-In the 2020 series, as a result of not being able to film in Australia due to the COVID-19 pandemic, and the 2021 series due to the country's borders remaining shut, this challenge was replaced by a "Castle Coin Challenge", in-keeping with the theme of being at Gwrych Castle in Wales, rather than in the Australian Jungle.
+In the 2020 series, as a result of not being able to film in Australia owing to the COVID-19 pandemic, and the 2021 series owing to the country's borders remaining shut, this challenge was replaced by a "Castle Coin Challenge", in-keeping with the theme of being at Gwrych Castle in Wales, rather than in the Australian Jungle.
 Other than that, the basic format of the challenge is the same.
 The only other format change to note is that Kiosk Kev has been replaced by his Welsh counterpart, Kiosk Cledwyn.